 Today we’ll have a full day to cruise scenic Menai Bay by traditional Zanzibari motor boat.
 Located off the southwestern coast of Zanzibar, Menai Bay is the islands’ largest protected marine area that is home to extensive coral reefs, mangrove forests, sea grasses, and tropical fish.
 While discovering small islets such as Komunda and Miwi, we may even witness pods of dolphin swimming by.
 We’ll have the opportunity to swim and snorkel in the warm cerulean waters before a picnic lunch is set up for us on a sand island.

 Later this afternoon, we’ll have leisure time to relax or explore near our hotel.
-Dinner is on our own this evening.
+Dinner is at our lodge this evening.

 This morning we’ll head to a local spice plantation where the commodity that gave the Spice Islands their name is still cultivated.
 Cloves were introduced to Zanzibar in 1818, and the archipelago quickly became the world's leading producer.
 It remains a major crop here today.
 As we ride out into the gently rolling hills that undulate away from the city, view lush tropical plants, cinnamon trees, vanilla trees, and fruit trees.
 Learn more about the art and history of the cultivation of spices—and perhaps see whether you can identify clove, cardamom, nutmeg, peppercorn, and various fruits including jackfruit, pineapple, and coconut.